If you're here, you must be...

-You will be encouraged to set boundaries, against which you can measure the consistency of behavior, and how faithfully your spouse is working the program.
+You will be encouraged to set boundaries that will help you measure the consistency of behavior and how faithfully your spouse is working the program.

 There are few if any standard boundaries applicable to all situations, but personal safety, honesty and some form of accountability are general subjects to consider.
 The Captives Free program and the members of your group will help you determine healthy boundaries for your situation.

 Absolutely.
 We all have our own core wounds and family history issues that have become a key part of the relational dynamic you’re facing.
 The program is structured to help you identify those and understand how they trigger your actions, so you can address your personal contribution to the relational issues in your marriage.

 Yes.
 We all have our own core wounds and family history issues that have become a key part of the relational dynamic you’re facing.
 The program is structured to help you identify those and understand how they trigger your actions, so you can address your personal contribution to the relational issues in your marriage.

 56% of divorce cases involved a partner's obsessive interest in porn.